-- All concerns should be reported using MyConcern. - All staff members have a secure password to access to MyConcerns from any web enabled device that is linked using a school email address.
-Personal email addresses are not to be used, and the Trust DSL will audit this. - If the concern is urgent then this she be recorded promptly and flagged as urgent on MyConcern - All concerns should be followed up with a conversation with a DSL, urgent concerns should be followed up with a conversation immediately. - All concerns should be logged before you leave the premises on that day. - All concerns should be categorized consistently with the agreed transform categories. - For those staff members who do not have access to MyConcern a paper version of the form will be available at all times and must be completed and returned to the DSL as per the School policy. (as above).
+- All concerns should be reported using MyConcern. - All staff members have a secure password to access to MyConcern from any web enabled device that is linked using a school email address.
+Personal email addresses are not to be used, and the Trust DSL will audit this. - If the concern is urgent then this she be recorded promptly and flagged as urgent on MyConcern. - All concerns should be followed up with a conversation with a DSL, urgent concerns should be followed up with a conversation immediately. - All concerns should be logged before you leave the premises on that day. - All concerns should be categorised consistently with the agreed transform categories.